microsoft/vscode-docs/docs/getstarted/userinterface.md

 * Move files and folders with drag and drop.
 * Use the context menu to explore all options.

->**Tip:** You can drag and drop files into the Explorer from outside VS Code to copy them.
+>**Tip:** You can drag and drop files into the Explorer from outside VS Code to copy them (if the explorer is empty VS Code will open them instead)

 ![Explorer Menu](images/userinterface/explorer_menu.png)